- D.S. (Ph.D.), Osaka University, 1972

 Chromosome segregation and cell division in bacteria

 After DNA replication, two copies of the bacterial chromosome and low copy number plasmids must be segregated into two daughter cells to ensure inheritance.
 Therefore, systems have evolved to actively partition the replicated copies of the genome to two halves of the cell before cell division takes place.
-One commonly found class of such systems involve three components: a specific DNA sequence on the segregating chromosome that functions as the bacterial equivalent of a “centromere,” a protein factor that binds to the “centromere,” and a second protein factor, an ATPase with ATP-dependent nonspecific DNA-binding activity.
+One commonly found class of such systems involve three components: a specific DNA sequence on the segregating chromosome that functions as the bacterial equivalent of a “centromere”, a protein factor that binds to the “centromere”, and a second protein factor, an ATPase with ATP-dependent nonspecific DNA-binding activity.
 E. coli P1-plasmid and F-plasmid are equipped with such systems.
 We have reconstituted cell-free reaction systems to study these plasmid DNA partition reactions in a flow cell under a microscope.
 Based on the experimental results we obtained by combining biophysical and biochemical approaches, we have uncovered a previously unappreciated biological cargo transport and positioning mechanism that involves a variation of the reaction-diffusion principle, which we call diffusion-ratchet mechanism.

 After segregation of replicated chromosome and plasmid copies to two halves of the cell, cell division normally must take place at the mid-cell to produce similarly sized daughter cells.
 We study the mechanism of mid-cell localization of the cell division septum in E. coli, which is controlled by a set of Min-proteins, with biophysical techniques making use of a reconstituted cell-free reaction system observed by ﬂuorescent microscopy.
 The position of cell division septum formation is determined by the location where a bacterial tubulin-homologue, FtsZ polymerizes on the inner membrane to lay the foundation for the cell division machinery.
 FtsZ polymerization does not take place everywhere on the membrane, because it is controlled by multiple systems, one of which is the Min system.
 Here, FtsZ polymerization is inhibited by membrane-localized MinC protein.
 MinC is brought to membrane by binding to MinD, an ATP-dependent membrane binding protein.
-Together with MinE, a stimulator of MinD ATPase, Min proteins self-organizes forming cell pole to cell pole standing wave-type oscillation on the membrane inside a cell, generating time-averaged concentration minimum of MinD and MinC at mid-cell where cell division takes place.
+Together with MinE, a stimulator of MinD ATPase, Min proteins self-organizes cell pole to cell pole standing wave-type oscillation on the membrane inside a cell, generating time-averaged concentration minimum of MinD and MinC at mid-cell, confining cell division there by inhibiting division elswhere.
 We have successfully recapitulated the standing-wave-type oscillatory dynamic pattern self-organization by MinD/E proteins in a cell-free reaction.
 Based on our ﬁndings, we now have a detailed mechanistic model of the system, which will be subjected to further experimental tests and reﬁnements.

 Genome rearrangement by transpositional recombination

 The genomes of all organisms are under the threat of assault by transposable elements.
 We have studied the mechanisms of DNA transposition of the bacteriophage Mu as a model system for a wide family of DNA rearrangement reactions from bacteria to humans.
 These reactions are involved in many processes that impact our health, from the spread of drug resistance among pathogenic bacteria to replication of retroviruses such as HIV.
 The immunoglobulin gene rearrangement reaction in vertebrates also takes place by a closely related mechanism.
 By using biochemical, molecular biological, and biophysical approaches, including single-molecule techniques, we have advanced our understanding of the reaction steps and the chemical mechanisms involved in these reactions.
 Certain bacterial transposons including phage Mu selectively transpose to target DNA sites away from where a pre-existing copy of the same transposon is located.
 This self-avoidance process, called transposition target immunity, in the case of the Mu system, involves along with the tansposase protein, MuA, which plays central roles in the transpositional recombination steps, a second protein MuB.
-MuB is an ATP-dependent non-specific DNA binding protein, whose ATPase is stimulated by MuA.
+MuB is an ATP-dependent non-specific DNA binding protein, whose ATPase activity is stimulated by MuA.
 While we were making progress on our understanding of this target site selection system, Barbara Funnell at University of Toronto alerted us on the biochemical parallel of this two-protein system and the P1 plasmid partition system she studies.
 This insight of hers led to our collaboration and our additional current projects described above.

 Applying our Research